Analysis | The Senate’s ridiculous lack of debate over making daylight saving time permanent

 So just how much more darkness and cold would we be exposing ourselves and our children to in those winter mornings?
 Quite a bit.
 In Washington, D.C., the sun wouldn’t rise before 8 a.m. for more than two and a half months — more than one-fifth of your annual mornings.

-The effects vary by location, with morning darkness lingering longer in areas farther north (because they receive less sunlight in general) and farther to the western edge of each time zone (because the sun rises in the east).
+The effects vary by location, with morning darkness lingering longer in areas farther north (because they receive less sunlight, in general) and farther to the western edge of each time zone (because the sun rises in the east).
 Parts of western North Dakota, northern Michigan, western Indiana, eastern Oregon and even western Texas would see five months or more of no sunrises before 8 a.m.
 Much of Alaska would see no sunrise before 8 a.m. for a majority of the year.

+(The bill does allow states to opt for standard time in areas that are exempt from daylight saving time, but extending this to areas suddenly dealing with months more of darkness would mean they lose the benefits of daylight saving in the non-winter months.)

 In the case of our little experiment in the 1970s, the timing was admittedly poor.
 The change was undertaken in the dead of winter, and people were immediately served with the consequences.
-This time, the change arguably has more of an opportunity to succeed, given it wouldn’t go into effect until next year.
+This time, the change arguably has more of an opportunity to succeed, given that it wouldn’t go into effect until next year.

 Whether it will ultimately become law isn’t so certain.
 What the Senate effectively did was put this in the House’s hands, where it can have a real debate about what to do.

-And it’s not so apparent the House will sign off as expeditiously as the Senate did.
+It’s not so apparent the House will sign off as expeditiously as the Senate did.
 House Speaker Nancy Pelosi’s (D-Calif.) office said it will review the legislation, though it did refer a reporter to a supportive comment from another Democratic lawmaker.
-But House Majority Leader Steny H. Hoyer (D-Md.) sounded a bit more of a skeptical note Tuesday.
+But House Majority Leader Steny H. Hoyer (D-Md.) sounded more of a skeptical note Tuesday.

 “How are people going to feel at 7 o’clock in the morning in December, when they put their kids out on the street to catch the school bus, and it’s dead, flat dark?”
 Hoyer said.
-He emphasized that he doesn’t have strong feelings and that he likes daylight saving time, but added that “I don’t send a kid to school.”
+He emphasized that he doesn’t have strong feelings and that he likes daylight saving time but added that “I don’t send a kid to school.”

 Sen. Charles E. Grassley (R-Iowa) admitted the issue hadn’t been a priority in his town halls: “All I know is, constantly, every year, my wife wants it to be permanent.”